Sun-hwan Chung: Development of the system

 In September 1972, Chung moved to Kalamazoo, Michigan where he opened a dojang, teaching his own form of mixed martial arts - combining Taekwondo, Tang Soo Do, Hapkido, Moo Sool Gi, and Ki Gon - entitled Moo Sool Do (Martial Arts United).
 He has authored and published several training books in the Moo Sool Do system, and has continued to teach in Kalamazoo, as well as through other satellite dojangs, for more than forty years.

-Chung was the third grandmaster to introduce Taekwondo, Hapkido, and Tang Soo Do to Bermuda in the early 1980s, through one of his students, David Avery.
+Chung was the thirty-third grandmaster to introduce Taekwondo, Hapkido, and Tang Soo Do to Bermuda in the early 1980s, through one of his students, David Avery.
 In addition, Chung teaches Moo Sool Do martial arts physical education classes at both Western Michigan University and Kalamazoo College.

-He has served as vice president of the Michigan Tae Kwon Do Association, as a certified (Level 3) International Referee with both the World Taekwondo Federation and the United States Taekwondo Union, and as a member of the U.S.A.T.
+He has served as vice president of the Michigan Tae Kwon Do Association, as a certified (Level 1) International Referee with both the World Taekwondo Federation and the United States Taekwondo Union, and as a member of the U.S.A.T.
 (Olympic National Governing Body) Martial Arts Commission.
 He has also been named Master Instructor of the Year several times by the Pan American Moo Duk Kwan Society.
 As one of the highest-ranking black belts in the United States, Chung was selected to serve on the testing panel and present Chuck Norris with his 7th dan black belt.

 He founded and has sponsored for 22 years, the Michigan Cup International Martial Arts Championships, a competitive forms and sparring tournament held annually in Battle Creek, Michigan.